-But as accounting and finance managers, you can set good examples for your teams, to minimize bad manners and bloopers, to demonstrate soft skills and work-life balance on the job, and to never forget the basic manners you learned in preschool: Pay attention when someone’s speaking to you, and if you don’t have anything nice to say, don’t say anything at all.
+As a manager, you can set good examples of office etiquette for your team by remembering the basic manners you learned in preschool: Pay attention when someone’s speaking to you, and if you don’t have anything nice to say, don’t say anything at all.

-Other than that, follow these five tips for office etiquette — and use them to lead your workers and your company to success.
+Here are five tips you can follow to improve office etiquette — and lead your staff and your company to success.

 1. Be punctual, and pay attention